WebAssembly/spec/document/text/values.rst

 *Strings* denote sequences of bytes that can represent both textual and binary data.
-They are enclosed in quotation marks and may contain any character other than `ASCII <http://webstore.ansi.org/RecordDetail.aspx?sku=INCITS+4-1986%5bR2012%5d>`_ control characters, quotation marks (:math:`\text{"}`), or backslash (:math:`\text{\verb|\|}`), except when expressed with an *escape sequence* started by a backslash.
+They are enclosed in quotation marks and may contain any character other than `ASCII <http://webstore.ansi.org/RecordDetail.aspx?sku=INCITS+4-1986%5bR2012%5d>`_ control characters, quotation marks (:math:`\text{"}`), or backslash (:math:`\text{\verb|\|}`), except when expressed with an *escape sequence*.

 Each character in a string literal represents the byte sequence corresponding to its `Unicode <http://www.unicode.org/versions/latest/>`_ UTF-8 encoding, except for hexadecimal escape sequences :math:`\text{\verb|\|}hh`, which represent raw bytes of the respective value.